sampsyo/bril/docs/tools/bench.md

 * `quickselect`: Find the kth smallest element in an array using the quickselect algorithm.
 * `quicksort`: [Quicksort using the Lomuto partition scheme][qsort].
 * `quicksort-hoare`: Quicksort using [Hoare partioning][qsort-hoare] and median of three pivot selection.
+* `random-walk`: Perform a simple random walk on the integer lattice [`Z^d`][int_lattice]: that is, starting from the origin, repeatedly make a random move of length one in one of the lattice directions.
+The walk terminates after 100000 steps or upon returning to the start.
 * `ray-bbox-intersection`: Finds whether a ray intersects an axis-aligned bounding box.
 * `recfact`: Compute *n!* using recursive function calls.
 * `rectangles-area-difference`: Output the difference between the areas of rectangles (as a positive value) given their respective side lengths.